jbinko/AZ-140-Microsoft-Azure-Virtual-Desktop-Specialty/README.md

 - configure user settings through group policies and Endpoint Manager policies
 - configure persistent and non-persistent desktop environments
 - configure Remote Desktop Protocol (RDP) properties on a host pool
+  - Customize Remote Desktop Protocol (RDP) properties for a host pool - <https://docs.microsoft.com/en-us/azure/virtual-desktop/customize-rdp-properties>
+  You can customize using the Azure portal or by using the -CustomRdpProperty parameter in the Update-AzWvdHostPool cmdlet.
+Properties like: Multi-monitor mode, Drive redirections (Drives, clipboard, printers, COM ports, smart cards, devices, and usbdevicestore), Remote audio mode, VideoPlayback, EnableCredssp
+  You can have also custom RDP properties.
 - configure session timeout properties
 - troubleshoot user profile issues
 - troubleshoot Azure Virtual Desktop clients